rationalis/pancake/README.md

 seemed like a meme.
 The name is up for change if somebody ever complains to me about it.

+Fun fact: `pancake` uses the parser library `nom`.
+No, this joke has not gone too far.

 ## Motivation

 I want to learn Rust and design a simple programming language.
 Why not both at